PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Pengyu-Liu/_index.md

 ---
 # Display name
 # Format: Your_given_name Your_surname
-title: Yongjiang Liu
+title: Pengyu Liu

 # Username
 # Format: this should match the folder name
 authors:
-- Yongjiang-LIU
+- Pengyu-Liu

 # Is this the primary user of the site?
 # no need to modify